dmyersturnbull/valarpy/docs/guide.rst

-Guide
+Guide for new users
 ====================================

-set up SSH keys
+Set up SSH keys
 ---------------

 Set up your SSH keys as described in `How To Set Up SSH Keys \|